 Iovance Biotherapeutics, Inc. (IOVA) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, June 6, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Iovance Biotherapeutics, Inc. ("Iovance" or the "Company") (NASDAQ: IOVA ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., June 10, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Iovance Biotherapeutics, Inc. ("Iovance" or the "Company") (NASDAQ: IOVA ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN IOVANCE BIOTHERAPEUTICS, INC. (IOVA), CLICK HERE BEFORE JULY 14, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN IOVANCE BIOTHERAPEUTICS, INC. (IOVA), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JULY 14, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?